2021 Völkl Ski Brand Profile

 Mantra 102

-Don’t let the model name fool you: Völkl still calls this ski the Mantra 102, but the addition last year of Tailored Titanal Frame, Tailored Carbon Tips and a tweaked sidecut has totally transformed its personality.
+Don’t let the model name fool you: Völkl still calls this ski the Mantra 102, but the addition two years ago of Tailored Titanal Frame, Tailored Carbon Tips and a tweaked sidecut has totally transformed its personality.
 The Mantra 102 circa 2022 was a barely tamed beast, subduing all in its path; the latest incarnation is a pussycat that readily bends to its pilot’s will.
-Among last season’s new models, only K2’s revamp of its Mindbenders …READ MORE
+It behaves like a different ski.
+One measure of a …READ MORE

 Secret 102